Myra: History

-New Testament
+Mentions in New Testament

 The author of the Acts of the Apostles (probably Luke the Evangelist) and Paul the Apostle changed ships here during their journey from Caesarea to Rome for Paul's trial, arriving in a coastal trading vessel and changing to a sea-faring skiff secured by the Roman centurion responsible for Paul's transportation to Rome.

 Bishopric

 The Acta Pauli probably testify to the existence of a Christian community at Myra in the 2nd century.
 Le Quien opens his list of the bishops of this city with St. Nicander, martyred under Domitian in 95, who, according to the Greek Menologion, was ordained bishop by Saint Titus.
 In 325, Lycia again became a Roman province distinct from that of Pamphylia, with Myra as its capital.
 Ecclesiastically, it thus became the metropolitan see of the province.
 The bishop of Myra at that time was Saint Nicholas.
 The 6th-century Index of Theodorus Lector is the first document that lists him among the fathers of the First Council of Nicaea in 325.
 Many other bishops of Myra are named in extant documents, including Petrus, the author of theological works in defence of the Council of Chalcedon quoted by Saint Sophronius of Jerusalem and by Photius (Bibliotheca, Codex 23).
-Theodorus and Nicolaus were both at the Second Council of Nicaea in 787, the former recanting his previous iconoclast position, the latter being the Catholic bishop whom the iconoclasts had expelled.
+Theodorus and Nicolaus were both at the Second Council of Nicaea in 787, the former recanting his previous iconoclast position, the latter being the orthodox bishop whom the iconoclasts had expelled.
 The Notitia Episcopatuum of Pseudo-Epiphanius, composed in about 640 under the Byzantine Emperor Heraclius, reports that Myra at that time had 36 suffragan sees.
 The early 10th-century Notitia attributed to Emperor Leo VI the Wise lists only 33.

-Myra is today listed by the Catholic Church as a titular see both in general and as a bishopric of the Melkite Catholic Church in particular.
-While Latin bishops are no longer appointed to this Eastern titular see, Melkite bishops are.
+Myra is today listed by the Catholic Church as a titular see both in the Latin Church and as a bishopric of the Melkite Greek Catholic Church in particular.
+Latin bishops are no longer appointed to this see, though Melkite bishops are.

-Siege of 809
+Arab and Turkic invasions

-After a siege in 809, Myra fell to Abbasid troops under Caliph Harun al-Rashid.
-Early in the reign of Alexius I Comnenus (ruled between 1081 and 1118), Myra was again overtaken by Islamic invaders, this time the Seljuk Turks.
-In the confusion, sailors from Bari in Italy seized the relics of Saint Nicholas, over the objections of the monks caring for them, and spirited the remains away to Bari, where they arrived on May 9, 1087, and soon brought that city visitors making pilgrimage to Saint Nicholas.
+Myra was besieged and sacked by Abbasid troops in 809, but soon return to Roman control.
+Early in the reign of emperor Alexius I Comnenus (ruled between 1081 and 1118), Myra was once more overtaken by Islamic invaders, this time the Seljuk Turks.
+Sailors from Bari, itself a former Roman possession in Italy that had only recently being conquered by Normans, exploited the situation and stole the relics of Saint Nicholas taking them to Bari.

+The city was brought back once more under Roman control during the Komnenian restoration, before it was eventually lost at some point after the Fourth Crusade.